Musk Will Use Twitter to Update Murdoch’s Fox News Playbook

 When Roger Ailes and Rupert Murdoch started Fox News in the late 1990s, they envisioned the channel as a counterbalance to the rest of the supposedly liberal media, a cudgel to deploy against the news media to get coverage for manufactured controversies and right-wing misinformation.

 Musk views Twitter in much the same way that Murdoch and Ailes saw Fox at its inception.
 To Musk, social media companies haven’t just gone too far in addressing extremism, bigotry, and disinformation – they shouldn’t be addressing these issues at all.
-Musk’s vision of Twitter isn’t simply as a platform free from constraints, but as an instrument to counterbalance the “woke” social-media platforms.
+Musk’s vision of Twitter isn’t simply as a platform free from constraints, but as an instrument to counterbalance the “woke” social networks.

 Musk will claim that these changes are driven by a commitment to free speech.
 But don’t be fooled: His actions are as much about free speech as Fox News was about being fair and balanced.